lcagney/MSDS_Practicum/README.md

 ## Files Included
 The following files are included as part of my submission:
 - Jupyter Notbook: This file contains all code used to clean, explore, and model the data.
+Available as a Jupyter Notebook or PDF format.
 - CSV Files:
   - TopicThemes.xlsx: The final themes determined by the 30 topics generated from the model.
   - topics_2021-06-05.csv: The 30 topics and associated words.
 - Final_Presentation.pdf: Final presentation with insights and process

+**Not Included** : Data was too large to upoload here

 ## References
 Chen, Yanlin.
 (2018).
 How to generate an LDA topic model for text analysis.
 Retrieved from https://medium.com/@yanlinc/how-to-build-a-lda-topic-model-using-from-text-601cdcbfd3a6